 Our founder Ozan Dağdeviren asks about how Covid-19 situation affected the London startup Ecosystem.
 Here is Jacob’s answer:

 “It’s a bit hard to say in an overview sense because my perspective is coloured by the relationships that I have.
 I’ve been talking to those families that I’m friendly with and everyone’s going through the same thing.
 We’re all really confident that we will come back but we’re all trying to keep the business alive.

 I’m very envious of the handful of companies that are really benefiting from this.
 Anything in online delivery, anything in communications such as Zoom.
 They are the heroes of this crisis.
 They’re really riding the wave.
 Fintech will generally be okay and I know London has a fantastic hub for fintech.
 So many great companies came out of the 2008 – 2009 crisis and there’s always opportunity again.
 The big challenge with this particular thing is, everyone feels like when the measures ease up, things will we don’t know how quickly but things will also return to a pre-crisis day.
 The only question is the timing and how long will it be.”

 Jacob wrote his 20 predictions about what Covid-19 would change on his LinkedIn profile page.
 So, our last question to him was about this.
-He will summaries the most important ones and if you want to read all twenty, you can go and check out it on his LinkedIn page or find it from here.
+He will summarise the most important ones, and if you want to read all twenty, you can go and check it out on his LinkedIn page or find it from here.

 Universal basic income project

 I’ve always been quite a big fan of the universal basic income project.
 It’s gonna get a lot more attention now than it ever has before.
 In some respects, the policies that governments are conducting in the UK, the Netherlands, Denmark, and probably in other places are almost an experiment in universal basic income.
 They’re not universal, but they’re certainly basic.
 They’re meeting some of the criteria, and it will give us a lot more data to see whether there’s merit in those policies.